 Dentures that are not secured in your mouth will interfere with speaking and eating.
 The situation is progressive and continues to get worse the longer you wear dentures.

 Regular traditional dentures are less expensive and less effective.
 Typically, regular dentures last between seven and ten years.
-Depending how old you are when you get your first set of dentures, you may have to replace them several times during your lifetime as a basic tip.
+Depending how old you are when you get your first set of dentures, you may have to replace them several times during your lifetime.

 Since regular dentures need to be removed daily to properly clean them, the risk is higher that they could be dropped and broken.
 They also must be removed and left out of the mouth overnight to give the gums a chance to recover.